2 Copywriting Formulas for Converting More Sales

 So in this formula, you want to include testimonials, reviews, word of mouth, case studies, guarantees, irresistible offers, etc.

-Simply put, the more trust you can build with these tactics, the higher your sales conversions can be!
+The more trust you build using these tactics, the higher your sales conversions will be!

 Your Special Takeaway